 - Toddlers and older infants need proper support, as they are riding their legs out.
 The carrier should be such that the baby’s knees are placed slightly above his bum.

-- If your baby was born premature or was born with a low weight, consult the doctor first before wearing him.
+- If your baby was born premature or was born with low weight, consult the doctor first before wearing him.

 - Whether you are using a wrap or a sling, make sure to check on your baby periodically.
 He should not be in the curled-in position nor should his face be pressed against the fabric.
 This can lead to suffocation and that can happen in a few minutes.